voltangle/kumitateru/README.md

 ## Currently in development
-Currently, I am making code analyser for kumitateru, for you to check syntax faster and analyse your code and spot bugs before they end up in the store.
+Currently, I am making code analyser for kumitateru, for you to check syntax faster and analyse your code and spot bugs before they end up in the store, but I have barrel and multi-module project support higher in my priority list

-One more feature is SDK management.
+One more feature I want to implement is SDK management.
 It would allow you to download the SDK and device files through kumitateru, and set it up there.

 ## Project structure